GeoscienceAustralia/dea-notebooks/Tools/paper/paper.md

 * Convert between raster and vector formats using utilities that bridge xarray and geopandas;
 * Apply domain-specific tools to analyse coastal change, intertidal zones, land cover, wetland and waterbody dynamics, and climate datasets.

 The broader `dea-notebooks` repository, which includes `dea-tools`, provides extensive Jupyter notebook based documentation.
-This includes concise how-to guides for specific tasks as well as longer, real-world application exampled.
+This includes concise how-to guides for specific tasks as well as longer, real-world application examples.
 These resources feature end-to-end workflows that demonstrate how to acquire satellite data via [odc-stac](https://github.com/opendatacube/odc-stac), process it using `dea-tools`, and visualize outputs interactively within JupyterLab.
 Together, `dea-tools` and `dea-notebooks` offer a reproducible, scalable, and fully managed framework for geospatial analysis in Python, bridging the gap between foundational geospatial libraries and applied EO research.

 # Features